SNAP Benefits in Maine: How to Apply and Qualify

 How to Check Your EBT Balance

 You can check your EBT card balance in a few ways.
-Look at your last grocery receipt, call the EBT customer service number on the back of your card, or check online through Maine's EBT portal.
+After a purchase, your balance is usually printed on the receipt.
+You can also call the customer service number on the back of your card for an automated update.

-You can also use a third-party app.
-The Benny app shows your real-time SNAP and EBT Cash balance.
-It also helps you get cashback on eligible purchases at participating stores.
+For real-time updates, you can use a free smartphone app.
+The Benny app shows your current SNAP and EBT Cash balance instantly.
+It also offers cashback on eligible purchases at participating stores.

 EBT Deposit Schedule in Maine